 - 1. Read and understand this manual BEFORE using this equipment. - 2.
-Setup and use must comply with Spider® instructions and local codes.
-The Spider SC1500-GHS hoist is for guided, enclosed applications only. - 3.
-Use the Troubleshooting secton of this manual (beginning on Page 27) to solve problems that may develop with the hoist.
+Setup and use must comply with Spider[®] instructions and local codes. - 3.
+Use the Troubleshooting Guide in this manual to solve problems that may develop with the hoist.
 Repairs must only be made by people trained and authorized to do so.
 NEVER maintain or repair the equipment while the unit is suspended (above ground level).